andrunix/devsetup/README.md

 # devsetup

 This repo contains mostly documentation on tools needed to setup a new OS X system for development the way I like it.
 I'm also including tools for LinuxMint and Ubuntu.
 Not everything is mandatory.
-Do what you want. :metal:
+Do what you want.
+Rock on!  :metal:

 ## [OSX](osx)